fsharp/fslang-design/preview/FS-1097-task-builder.md

 ## Limitation - No implicit cancellation token passing

 Unlike F# async, tasks do *not* support implicit passing of cancellation tokens.
-You must pass and/or capture the cancellation token explicitlu.
+You must pass and/or capture the cancellation token explicitly.

 ## Limitation - No asynchronous tailcalls